-You will pay a monthly or annual fee for one or multiple pets to an insurance company.
-If your pet has an accident, injury or illness and requires veterinary care, you can then claim back the cost of treatments covered by your insurance, minus any excess.
+When you take out a pet insurance policy, you’ll pay a monthly or annual premium for the animals you’re insuring.
+If your pet has an accident, injury or illness and requires veterinary care, you can then claim back the cost of treatments covered by your insurance – minus any excess.

-Investing in pet insurance can, therefore, give you peace of mind that, whatever adventures your furry friend embarks on, the insurance will cover the cost should they ever need vet treatment.
+Investing in pet insurance can give you peace of mind that, whatever adventures your furry friend embarks on, the insurance will cover the cost should they ever need vet treatment.

-There are different types of pet insurance options you can go for.
-Some cover accidents only for a specific time limit and need to be renewed yearly.
-Others will cover your pet throughout its whole life up to a fixed yearly amount as long as you stay with the same provider.
+There are different types of pet insurance you’ll be able to take out.
+Some cover accidents only for a specific time limit and need to be renewed yearly, while others will cover your pet throughout its whole life for a fixed yearly premium.

 It’s important that you know exactly what your insurance policy covers, so be sure to read the small print.

-Some 66% of pet owners would rather pay more for a higher level of cover than choose the cheapest policy (Lightspeed/Mintel, 2018).
-The highest level of insurance cover you can get is lifetime cover, these are generally the more expensive policies and your cat or dog will be covered for ongoing as well as future conditions.
+Almost four in five pet owners own high- or mid-level insurance, with the highest level available offering lifetime cover.
+These are generally the more expensive policies and your cat or dog will be covered for ongoing as well as future conditions.

-With lifetime cover you will get an annual allowance, for example £10,000, which you can use for claiming on any condition that your pet may suffer.
-The only exclusion would be a ‘pre-existing condition’ suffered under a different insurance policy..
+With lifetime cover you will get an annual allowance, for example £10,000, which you can use for claiming on any condition that your pet suffers.
+The only exclusion would be a ‘pre-existing condition’ suffered under a different insurance policy.